zacnider/entrofhe/docs/examples/openzeppelin/VestingWallet.md

 # VestingWallet

-Vesting wallet with encrypted amounts and EntropyOracle integration
+Learn how to encrypt a single value using FHE.fromExternal

-## Overview
+## 📚 Overview

 @title EntropyVestingWallet
-@notice Vesting wallet with encrypted amounts and EntropyOracle integration
+@notice Vesting wallet with encrypted amounts and encrypted randomness integration
-@dev Demonstrates vesting with confidential amounts This example shows:
+@dev Demonstrates vesting with confidential amounts
+In this example, you will learn:
 - Encrypted vesting amounts
 - Time-based vesting schedules
-- EntropyOracle integration for random vesting operations
+- encrypted randomness integration for random vesting operations

 @notice Request entropy for creating vesting with randomness
 @param tag Unique tag for entropy request